-- Thinking about what you feel right now or ‘being in the moment’ can help filter out negative thoughts and let you enjoy: sitting in the sun, hearing bird song, noticing the sights, sounds and sensations of all around you.
+- Thinking about what you feel right now or ‘being in the moment’ can help filter out negative thoughts and let you enjoy “the now” – sitting in the sun, hearing bird song, noticing the sights, sounds and sensations all around you.

 - If you are on your own, going out and talking to people can make you feel less alone.
 Joining groups or finding something new to do can bring you into contact with other people.

 - Look at the things you do not like to do.
 Try to make a list of these and then write down how you can stop doing them or change them to make them enjoyable.
 Then start working through your list.

 A Google search will turn up a number of options so do be selective when accessing sites for information.